Peter-Staadecker/Through-The-Camera-Lens-Darkly/README.md

   * You can see the functionality on display at my own photo gallery, https://gallery.staadecker.com

 Cons:
-  * No slick upload interface for adding images to the web host - you need to provide your own FTP or similar upload mechansimfrom your PC (or whatever device) to your web host,         and to understand the file structures on your web host.
+  * No slick upload interface for adding images to the web host - you need to provide your own FTP or similar upload mechansim from your PC (or whatever device) to your web              host, and to understand the file structures on your web host.
   * When you upload new images to your web host, you need to do so in both larger version for display, and in thumbnail version for quick user overview, and make manual code             additions to both an HTML file and to the Javascript file.
   * When you set a password to guard access to user comments you will be manually changing a .php file on your webhost.
   * The gallery relies on mix of technologies including HTML, CSS, Javascript, PHP, FTP.
 Your web host needs to support PHP and you need to be comfortable making at least              rudimentary changes - guided by the user manual - if needed, with these technologies.